KARAKOZA22/Agriculture-Expert-System/README.md

 # Agriculture Expert System

-This system uses pyke (python knowledge engine), and has a simple GUI using PySimpleGUI, system takes input from expert which are:
+This system uses pyke (python knowledge engine), and has a simple GUI using PySimpleGUI, system takes inputs from expert which are:

 1. Soil Type
 2. Harveest Season